-- A Variety of Choices: Contact lenses provided by your optometrist in Elmhurst, IL, correct nearsightedness, farsightedness, presbyopia, and astigmatism.
+A Variety of Choices: Contact lenses provided by your optometrist in Elmhurst, IL, correct nearsightedness, farsightedness, presbyopia, and astigmatism.
 Choose soft contacts that are either 1-day single-use or 30-day extended wear.
-Rigid gas permeable contact lenses are a little harder than soft contact lenses but may offer a clearer vision for certain cornea conditions.
+Rigid gas-permeable contact lenses are a little harder than soft contact lenses but may offer clearer vision for certain cornea conditions.

 Drawbacks of wearing contact lenses include:

 Risk of Infection: Painful eye infections can occur if you don't follow your eye doctor's cleaning and handling instructions.
 Fortunately, infections are easy to avoid by washing your hands, using fresh solutions, and replacing contact lens cases at least every three months.